What Is a Coup-Contrecoup Brain Injury Following a Philadelphia Accident?

 What Is a Coup-Contrecoup Brain Injury?

-A coup-contrecoup brain injury is when two injuries happen simultaneously; independently, these injuries are known as “the coup” and “the contrecoup.”
-The impact that the injury has on the brain depends on where the origination is:
+A coup-contrecoup brain injury occurs when two injuries happen simultaneously; independently, these injuries are known as “the coup” and “the contrecoup.”
+The impact that the injury has on the brain depends on where it originated:

 • Frontal Lobe: This center is responsible for reasoning, planning, movement, and speech.